magicaks/fabrikate-defs/README.md

     > **Note:** These changes too need to be committed (`git commit`).

 1. Commit and push the changes made
-    * This will trigger the GitHub Actions pipeline, which runs Fabrikate to generate the K8s manifests and pushes them to the K8s admin manifest git repository
+    * This will trigger the GitHub Actions pipeline, which runs Fabrikate to generate the K8s manifests and pushes them to the manifest repo
-    * Check the output of the pipeline to ensure everything ran well; if the run was successful, you should see changes applied to your admin manifest repo
+    * Check the output of the pipeline to ensure everything ran well; if the run was successful, you should see changes applied to your manifest repo